Runtime Architecture

 Plugin Boundaries

 External integrations run as standalone executables.
-The host communicates over newline-delimited JSON-RPC 2.0 on stdin/stdout and clears plugin environments before spawn.
+The host communicates over JSON-RPC 2.0 on stdin/stdout; canonical writes remain newline-delimited and the host readers also tolerate pretty-printed multi-line frames from plugins.
+Plugin environments are cleared before spawn.
 Plugin behavior is documented in Plugin System.

 The key runtime split is: